kojodoc/kojodoc.github.io/reference/scala.md

 val pictures2 = pictures.map(fn1)
 ```
-The first version of the code uses an anonymous function that is defined inline in the call to `map`, while the second version of the code uses a named function that is defined first and then used in the call to `map`.
+The first version of the code uses an anonymous function that is defined inline in the call to `map`, while the second version of the code uses a named function that is defined earlier and then used in the call to `map`.

 Let's do a similar exercise for `filter`.

-Version with an anonymous function defined inline:
+Here's the version from above with an anonymous function defined inline:

 ```scala
 val pictures3 = pictures.filter { p =>
     p.position.x > 50
 }
 ```

-Version with a named function:
+And here is the version with a named function:

 ```scala
 def fn2(p: Picture): Boolean = {
     p.position.x > 50